nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 **What we found**:
  - ~0.1 % duplicates
-    - domindated by a handful of patients
+    - dominated by a handful of patients
  - Only basal duplicates (2 bolus exceptions)
  - When duplciates exist, they exist for deliveries and flow rates
    - Assumption: once a incorrect flow rate was reported, the delivery was also incorrectly duplicated
 - Duplciates show a pattern:
-    - Duration: One row comes with 0 duration (probbaly wrong), the other row with a larger duration (that fits the start of the  next value)
+    - Duration: One row comes with 0 duration (probably wrong), the other row with a larger duration (that fits the start of the  next value)
     - Dose: The BASAL deliveries then also have a wrong entry with a zero FAORRES (amount) value (cant divide by zero)

 How to deal with duplicates?